aliascash/pi-gen/README.md

 _Tool used to create the raspberrypi.org Raspbian images, containing [Spectrecoin](https://spectreproject.io/) daemon_

-## Changes and additions for Spectrecoin
+## Changes and additions for Alias

 On stage 2 ssh will be enabled by default.

-On stage 3 the Spectrecoin image will be created.
+On stage 3 the Aliaswallet image will be created.
 For this the following steps will be performed:

 * Install required dependencies
-* Install Spectrecoin binaries
+* Install Aliaswallet binaries
 * Install init script
 * Bootstrap blockchain and transaction log
 * Install RPC Shell UI